owulveryck/blog/content/post/journey-onnx-day1.md

 # Conclusion

 We are now able to read and understand the information encoded into an ONNX model.
-The next step is to be able to create a real computation graph than can be run.
+The next step is to be able to create a real computation graph that can be run.
 That is what we will do in a second post.

-So far, with Go, we can write tiny utilities to extract various informations and represent the models.
-This is independant of any framework and can be used as a standalon tool.
+So far, with Go, we can write tiny utilities to extract various pieces of information and represent the models.
+This is independent of any framework and can be used as a standalone tool.

-So far.... so good!
+So far, so good!